 President's Initiative to Prevent Sexual Misconduct

-In this effort, five subcommittees focus on key aspects:
+In this effort, seven subcommittees focus on key aspects:

 - Faculty and Staff Training;